10 Best Mobile Testing Tools Shortlist

 Cons:

-- Might come with a steeper learning curve for newcomers.
+- Might pose a learning curve for beginners unfamiliar with device cloud platforms

 Appium is an open-source tool for automating native, mobile web, and hybrid applications on iOS and Android platforms.
 Recognized for its flexibility, Appium's strength lies in the extensive support it receives from its thriving community.